Jucika: History

-Jucika, who was introduced in 1957, was a cult phenomenon in 1950s and 1960s Hungary, a particularly popular figure of her cartoonist and the newspapers that published her.
-If it was not included in one of the issues of Lúdas Matyi, the publisher would receive letters of complaint about it.
+Jucika, who was introduced in 1957, was a cult phenomenon in 1950s and 1960s Hungary and a particularly popular feature of the newspapers that published her.
+The comic strip debuted in the newspaper Érdekes Újság.

+In 1959, Érdekes Újság was merged with the Ország-Világ magazine, and from then on Pál Pusztai wrote Jucika for the satirical humor paper Lúdas Matyi.
+If Jucika was not included in one of the issues of Lúdas Matyi, the publisher would receive letters of complaint.

 Jucika made appearances outside of the comics, such as on card calendars published by Budaprint.
 In 1964, she was played by actress Gabi Magda in a TV variety show, and she also appeared animated to promote a clothing company in a TV spot.

-In 1959, Érdekes Újság was merged with the Ország-Világ magazine, and from then on, Pál Pusztai, and with him Jucika, moved to the satirical humor paper Lúdas Matyi.

-As part of Ludas Matyi, the comic was published in color, and the occasion was captured by a special series of pictures, in which Jucika presents her qualities in front of the paper's mascots, Matyi and her goose.
-From then on, the popularity of the character and its creator continued to grow, Jucika appeared several times on the front page of Ludas Matyi.
-Hundreds of comics were published in the magazine.
-The readers received Jucika's last autographed adventure on September 10, 1970, which featured Jucika working as a flight attendant.
+The strip transitioned to color printing upon its first comic for Ludas Matyi, an occasion commemorated with a special strip in which Jucika interviews for a job with the paper's mascot Matyi and his goose.
+From then on, the popularity of the character and its creator continued to grow.
+Jucika appeared several times on the front page of Ludas Matyi and hundreds of the comics were published in the magazine.
+Pusztai's last strip, which featured Jucika working as a flight attendant, was published on September 10, 1970.
 The then-51-year-old Pál Pusztai died a day later of sudden heart failure during a trip to Dubrovnik.
-The last Jucika picture series, "Jucika and the melon market" (Jucika és a dinnyevásár), which was found in Pusztai's workplace, was published in the issue of Lúdas Matyi on December 3, 1970, together with a couple of other drawings by the artist.
-The drawings were unsigned.
+An unsigned strip titled "Jucika and the melon market" (Jucika és a dinnyevásár) was later found in Pusztai's workplace and was published in the December 3, 1970 issue of Lúdas Matyi with a few other drawings by the artist.